mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ### Fighting the impulse to do class-driven design

-One of the key tenets of Domain Driven Design is *persistence ignorance*.
+One of the key tenets of Domain-Driven Design is *persistence ignorance*.
 It is an important principle because it forces you to focus on modeling the domain accurately, without worrying about the representation of the data in a database.
 Indeed, if you're an experienced object-oriented developer, then the idea of not being biased to a particular database model will be familiar, Object-oriented techniques such as dependency injection encourage you to separate the database implementation from the business logic.

 But we also have to be careful of introducing bias into the design if we think in terms of objects and classes rather than the domain.
 For example, as the domain expert describes the different kinds of contact methods, you may be tempted to create a class hierarchy in your head, like this: